GSA/open-gsa-redesign/_apidocs/entity-api.md

 <td>samExtractCode --> registrationStatus</td>
 <td>Allows 1 character code (A for Active or E for Expired).
 <br>samExtractCode=A, registrationStatus=A
-<br>NOTE: This parameter is being renamed.  samExtractCode is in V1 and registrationStatus is in V2.
+<br>NOTE: This parameter is being renamed. samExtractCode is in V1 and registrationStatus is starting V2.
 </td>
 <td>v1<br>v2<br>v3</td>
 </tr>